 Roma Termini train station is Rome’s main train station.
 It’s named after the nearby Baths of Diocletian, which in Latin are called thermae, and from which the surrounding area of Termini takes its name.

 A station was first opened here in 1863, but the original building was demolished in 1937.
-Sadly the turmoil of World War II meant that the reconstruction of Termini station was delayed.
+Sadly the turmoil of World War II meant that the reconstruction of Termini Station was delayed.
 The modern-day station was designed 10 years later in 1947, and inaugurated in December 1950.

 The structure is a shining example of Italian modernism.
 It boasts a large atrium with a vaulted ceiling and an impressive entrance.
 In fact, it’s the second-largest railway station in Europe after Gare du Nord, Paris.

 The station has 33 platforms and provides train transport for over 180 million passengers a year.
 Both local trains and long-distance journeys are catered for, plus two of Rome’s Metro lines intersect at the station.
-With a bus station adjacent, too, as well as nearby tram lines, it’s a veritable hub of travel around the city and the most used of all the train stations in Rome.
+For example, this is where the Leonardo Express Train from Rome Fiumicino Airport travels too.

 Ostiense

-Situated in the southern part of the city, Ostiense – taking its name from the surrounding district – is Rome’s third-busiest railway station.
 Originally the station was built to replace an existing rural railway station, and more specifically commemorated Adolf Hitler’s visit to Rome in 1938.
-The connections don’t stop there; to welcome the German dictator, a new road was built to the station that was initially named Via A. Hitler (this name changed after WWII, of course).
+The connections don’t stop there.
+To welcome the German dictator, a new road was built to the station that was initially named Via A. Hitler (this name changed after WWII, of course).

 The building was designed by Italian architect Roberto Narducci, and features a grand marble facade in an architectural style that was favored by Hitler.

 Ostiense has 11 tracks spread across its six platforms, with services that connect travelers with Fiumicino Airport, as well as other intermediate stations around the area.
-There are also nearby connections with the Rome Metro, and it is connected to the Piramide metro station.
-Bus stops abound in the neighborhood, too.
+For example, this is where I normally travel to if I am coming from Viterbo, after having visited my family, and where trains to Ostia Antica (a wonderful day trip from Rome) travel to.

 Trastevere

-Named for its location in the Trastevere on the west bank of the Tiber, it’s one of the major train stations in Rome.
+Named for its location in the Trastevere district on the west bank of the Tiber, it’s one of the major train stations in Rome.
 There was a station in the area prior to the current iteration: Roma Porta Portese, which opened in 1859 as part of the Pisa-Livorno-Rome Railway.

-With six tracks in total, Trastevere connects with several urban railway lines, namely the Pisa-Livorno-Rome, Rome-Capranica-Viterbo and the Rome-Fiumicino railways (the FL1 regional train goes to the Fiumicino Airport, for example).
-Commuter trains also pass through the station, meaning it can be quite a busy transit hub.
+With six tracks in total, Trastevere Station connects with several urban railway lines, namely the Pisa-Livorno-Rome, Rome-Capranica-Viterbo and the Rome-Fiumicino railways (the FL1 regional train goes to the Fiumicino Airport, for example).

 Tiburtina

-Located four stations away from Roma Termini on Metro Line B, Tiburtina is the second-largest railway station in the city (after Termini).
 Originally constructed in the 1860s as a terminal station, it feeds the northeast part of the city and is also a hub for high-speed rail services.

-More recently, the station has undergone major upgrades and redevelopment.
-Today Tiburtina boasts a shopping center, a railway office, bus terminal, a giant car park among other shiny new additions.
-High-speed trains, regional trains, night trains, buses, and the metro… No wonder this station is used by so many people, making it one of the busiest train stations in Rome.
+More recently, Tiburtina Station has undergone major upgrades and redevelopment.
+Today it boasts a shopping center, a railway office, bus terminal, a giant car park among other things.

 Aurelia

-This station serves the western portion of Rome and is part of the Pisa-Livorno-Rome railway line.
+Aurelia Station serves the western portion of Rome and is part of the Pisa-Livorno-Rome railway line.
 Construction on this more modest railway station began in the 1930s but was abandoned because of the war.
 In 1985 works began again with the station finally opening in 1990.

 While it may not be one of the largest train stations in Rome, Aurelia still has four tracks, tourist bus services and ticket offices.
-Overall, this station has a much more local feel to it; for example, at some parts of the day, there’s only one train per hour.
+Overall, this station has a much more local feel to it; for example, during some parts of the day, there’s only one train per hour.

 Balduina

 The area has undergone much change in recent years.
-Until the early 20th century, the area was all open fields and had no specific name.
+Until the early 20th century, Balduina was all open fields and had no specific name.
 Along with Balduina, it was often simply referred to as Monte Mario: the name of the plateau-like hill situated here and, in fact, the highest part of the city of Rome.

 In the early 20th century, the area was earmarked for development, with apartment buildings springing up around the district.